 But the senior quarterback didn’t have a choice.

-Rees was sacked with 9 minutes to play in the third quarter and after staying on the ground after the hit was able to walk under his own power to the sideline.
-He was examined on the sideline before being taken to the locker room and when he returned he was wearing a hooded sweatshirt instead of his pads.
+Rees was sacked with 9 minutes to play in the third quarter and, after staying on the ground for a while, was able to walk under his own power to the sideline.
+He was examined before being taken to the locker room.
+When he returned he was wearing a hooded sweatshirt instead of his pads.

 Rees, who was diagnosed with a strained neck after the hit, does not have to lobby to play any more as Notre Dame (5-2) prepares to play at Air Force (1-6) on Saturday.

-He returned to practice Tuesday, and the senior said he didn't feel any limitations during practice.
+He returned to practice Tuesday, and the senior said he didn’t feel any limitations.

 Getting cleared to participate yesterday was big.
 It felt good out there, Rees said.
 I will continue to progress throughout the week.
 It was good to be back out there with the guys.
 I feel good right now, and I’m going to continue to feel better throughout the week.

 Notre Dame’s offense struggled with Rees out of the game.

 Rees had thrown for 166 yards with touchdowns to tight end Troy Niklas and receiver TJ Jones.